 The rate of cigarette smuggling in Romania decreased to 11.8 percent in September 2011, down from the 15.7 percent reported in the early summer of 2011.
 Tobacco smuggling is still down from the previous high of 30 percent in 2010.

-The cigarettes that are smuggled into Romania originate from neighboring countries such as Moldova, Serbia and Ukraine.
+According to criminal justice officials, the cigarettes that are smuggled into Romania originate from neighboring countries such as Moldova, Serbia and Ukraine.

 Source: Otilia Haraga, “Tobacco excise tax collection totals EUR 1.27bln after Q3.
 Cigarette smuggling declines,” Business Review, October 11, 2011.